What’s changed?

 Before v2.3.0, it was difficult to setup guest accounts.
 To implement that, we added new capabilities:

-• manage_profile which is required for changes in user authentication (API keys, reset password)
+adding_fileswhich is required for file uploadmanage_profilewhich is required for changes in user authentication (API keys, reset password)personalizethat enables personalization features like Favorites or Quick queries.

 But it was still painful to manage having only public group, which defines capabilities for all users in MWDB.
-That’s why we created new predefined group called registered.
-Within migration, all capabilities are moved to registered group (with new one enabled) and all existing users are added to that group.
+That’s why we created

 registered group behavior is similar to public: new users are added by default and don’t see each other within the group.
-The only difference is that registered group is mutable, so any user can be easily removed from registered.

 By removing registered membership, you can make guest account with disabled file upload and personalization features!

-If you don’t like the split between public and registered in your instance, you can just remove the registered group and manually recover capabilities settings in public.
+If you don’t like the split between public and registered in your instance, you can just remove the registered group and

 [API] Plugin information is no longer available for non-admin users